ui5-community/ui5-ecosystem-showcase/__blog-post/ui5-tooling-post.md

 So other UI5 developers can **re-use** them.
 And you can **re-use others'** extensions.

-That as a the UI5 development community, we can work better, more efficient, grow in skill and knowledge - and have some fun while doing it! #endlesspossibilities
+That as a the UI5 development community, we can work better, more efficient, grow in skill and knowledge - and have some fun while doing it!
+Help us and build #endlesspossibilities for #UI5